minjikimlab/miasort/docs/input-files.md

 chr10	114217837	114218465	2	SHG8033-100000650-AAACACCCACTCACCTBX8033-HEA-4-0-sub-1-1	E
 ```

 **Every line represents a fragment**.
+Column 1 (0-indexed) represents the left point and Column 2 represents the right point of the fragment.

-The fourth column, in this case `2`, indicates **the number of fragments in one GEM/chromatin complex**.
+Column 3 (0-indexed), in this case `2`, indicates **the number of fragments in one GEM/chromatin complex**.

-**Each GEM has a unique id**, so you can see that line 1 and 2 have the same 5th column since they are the two fragments in the same GEM.
+**Each GEM has a unique id** (Column 4), so you can see that line 1 and 2 have the same Column 4 since they are the two fragments in the same GEM.

 Ignore the 6th column.